-Eastbank schools set to reopen today, westbank still day to day
+Eastbank schools set to reopen Tuesday, westbank schools day-to-day

 "We will run a regular schedule,” Songy said.
 “There will not be an early dismissal, as previously scheduled.
 All school buses will run their regular routes at their scheduled times.”